 Hey y’all!
 You know how much I love Italy, and there is nothing dreamier than leaving the hustle and bustle of the big cities for a respite in the countryside!
 For me, Tuscany is the perfect place, known for its lush landscapes and regarded as the birthplace of the Italian Renaissance.
 In Tuscany, just outside the ancient walls of Cortona, nestled in the valley, is my all-time-favorite hotel in the world!
-A Relais &Chateaux property, Il Falconiere is an elegant resort, which was once a private family estate, offering a spa, a 1 Michelin Star Restaurant, amazing wines, bottled by the Baracchi Family, owners of the hotel, and just pure bliss!
-I shared information about their fabulous wines in this recent post.
+A Relais & Chateaux property, Il Falconiere is an elegant resort, which was once a private family estate.
+It offers a spa, a 1 Michelin Star Restaurant, amazing wines, bottled by the Baracchi Family, owners of the hotel, and just pure bliss!
+I love the sparking Brut Rose they produce!
 And what goes well with excellent wine?
-A great Italian cooking class!
+One-day cooking classes in Italy!

 That evening, in the stunning dining room of the Restaurant, we were served each course that we carefully prepared earlier, completing the entire experience in the most delightful way.

-Truly an unforgettable opportunity, I cannot recommend this Tuscan cooking experience highly enough!
+Truly an unforgettable opportunity, I cannot recommend this Tuscany cooking class highly enough!

 - Getting There: The town of Cortona is about two hours driving distance from Rome, and about an hour from Florence.
 There is also a train station in Cortona’s neighbor city of Camucia.

 - Cortona is amazing, and spending a day there is high on my to-do list every time I visit Italy.